 RACE is a structure to help students answer passage-based, short response questions in a formal style, with using clear reasons and evidence from the text, and to provide concluding statements.

 This strategy is especially helpful for struggling writers and students with disabilities, but it can also be helpful scaffolding for all students.
 It teaches students to do what confident writers do naturally—re-stating the question in a complete sentence, answering all parts of the question, citing evidence and fully explaining.

 When I was in school, no one ever taught me about the RACE strategy, but I think I did it instinctively.
 I was an avid reader, which helped make me a strong writer.
 Not all students have the same background experiences, and need they will more support.
 That’s why I love RACE.

 I also encourage students to use checklists to ensure they’ve done each part.
 This helps me with grading as well.

-I have lots of RACE resources in my store and teachers have responded really positively to them.
+I have lots of RACE resources available, and teachers LOVE them.
 Check them out here!